Trump Administration Quietly Decides — Again — To Allow Elephant Trophy Imports

 And the numbers of these animals continue to decline.
 A census of African elephants, for instance, said their population had plummeted roughly 30 percent from 2007 to 2014 alone.

-Some activists, such as Jimmiel Mandima of the African Wildlife Foundation, have told media outlets they do not view new case-by-case system as a complete reversal of Fish and Wildlife Service policy.
+Some activists, such as Jimmiel Mandima of the African Wildlife Foundation, have told media outlets they do not view the new case-by-case system as a complete reversal of Fish and Wildlife Service policy.
 But they object to the perceived lack of clarity offered by the administration.

 "The Trump administration is trying to keep these crucial trophy import decisions behind closed doors, and that's totally unacceptable," Tanya Sanerib of the Center for Biological Diversity told the AP.
-"Elephants aren't meant to be trophies, they're meant to roam free."
+"Elephants aren't meant to be trophies; they're meant to roam free."

 "The president has been very clear in the direction that his administration will go," a Fish and Wildlife Service spokesperson told NBC News — but would not comment further on next steps, as the broadcaster reports, "citing ongoing litigation."